nodejs/community-committee/COLLABORATOR_GUIDE.md

 ## Issues and Pull Requests

-Courtesy should always be shown to individuals submitting issues and pull requests to the Node.js website project.
+Courtesy should always be shown to individuals submitting issues and pull requests to the Node.js Community Committee.

 Collaborators should feel free to take full responsibility for managing issues and pull requests they feel qualified to handle, as